jbock-java/jbock/README.md

 This so-called *parameter skew* is determined by the parameter type, as described in the following section.

-### Parameter type matching
+### Skew rules

-If neither mapper nor collector are explicitly defined, the following matching rules apply:
+These are the rules if neither mapper nor collector are defined, as in the introductory example:

 Parameter type                      | Skew
 ----------------------------------- | --------------------------------